Onteon/katacoda-scenarios/01-basics/99_finish.md

 ![Onteon logo](https://onteon.com/images/onteon-logo.svg)

-Thank you for taking part in our short introduction to the Onteon platform!
+Thank you for taking part in our short introduction to the Onteon!

 Today you had the chance to:
 - see the platform in action